-10. Troubled Youth in Schools - Funds are provided to implement Engrossed Substitute House Bill 1336 (troubled youth in schools).
+10. Troubled Youth in Schools - Funds are provided to implement Engrossed Second Substitute House Bill 1336 (troubled youth in schools).
 The bill adds educator training requirements and school planning requirements regarding youth emotional and behavioral distress, including suicide screening and referral.
 The bill also establishes a temporary task force to identify best practices for school districts to develop partnerships with community agencies to support youth in need.

-11. State-Tribal Ed Compact - Funds are provided to implement Engrossed Substitute House Bill 1134 (state-tribal education compacts).
-One-time funding in the amount of \$103,000 is provided for reprogramming of the apportionment system.
+11. State-Tribal Ed Compact - Funds are provided to implement Engrossed Second Substitute House Bill 1134 (state-tribal education compacts).
+One-time funding in the amount of \$53,000 is provided for reprogramming of the apportionment system.
 Additional funds are provided for the Office of the Superintendent of Public Instruction to adopt rules for the state-tribal education compacts and to administer the compact school application process.
-Funding for Local Effort Assistance (LEA) is reduced as a result of certain districts no longer being able to include tribal compact school revenue in LEA calculations.
-The change reduces LEA by \$338,000 in fiscal year 2015.

-12. Computer Science Education - Funding is provided for the implementation of House Bill 1472 (computer science education), an initiative to improve and expand access to computer science education.
-The bill requires school districts to approve Advanced Placement (AP) Computer Science as equivalent to high school mathematics or science, and creates a grant program to support computer science professionals service as co-instructors for AP Computer Science and upgrades in tecnology, curriculum, and teacher training.
+12. Computer Science Education - Funding is provided for computer science education grants to improve and expand access to computer science education.
+The grant program supports computer science professionals service as co-instructors for Advanced Placement Computer Science and upgrades in tecnology, curriculum, and teacher training.